When it comes to getting your first customers, you might not know how to get the job done, especially without paying for ads.

 Engaging with social media

-90% of small businesses are using social media as a means of gaining new customers.
+Almost all businesses nowadays are using social media as a means of gaining new customers.

 The best way to attract potential customers using social media is by providing value.